The Search for the Holy Grail

 Got a lead?

 Seen something in the field?
-A pattern that doesn't fit the narrative.
+A pattern that doesn't fit.
 A number that surprised you.
 A company doing this quietly.
 Drop it here.

 Mike DelPrete